kristinlyndal/data-viz/refugees.md

 # A Dive Into Data on Refugees in the United States

 Refugee support in my country is a topic that is incredibly important to me.
 I believe we have an obligation to welcome refugees to the United States in an organized manner.

+According to UNHCR, there are currently 84 million forcibly displaced people in the world today, more than any other time in history.
+35 million of those forcibly displaced are children below 18 years of age.

 In 2017, my husband and I were a mentor family to a refugee family from Rwanda through Pittsburgh's [Hello Neighbor](https://helloneighbor.io), and I proudly serve on their board of directors.